rwmurdoch/Manneheimia/README.md

 # Overview

 This is a description of a pipeline that was used for processing a set of ~180 amplicon libraries and performing a variety of microbiome analyses.
-If you find any of these scripts useful in your own work, please consider citing the paper for which they were created (forthcoming)

-#### Citation

-forthcoming

 ## 1. qiime2_master_RWM.sh